Dental Tips Just For You!

 - Use a reward chart to track your children’s brushing habits and get them actively involved in brushing their teeth.

-Our best advice to you though remains the same- come see us for a thorough check up!
+Our best advice to you though remains the same- come see us for a thorough check up in the Chinook Mall Professional Tower!
 This is key to keeping your teeth and gums at their best.
 We love seeing our patients and knowing they care as much as we do about their smile!

 These are 6 important reasons to book into see us at Chinook Mall Family Dental Clinic